joshperkins-it/IT-Support-Lab/VirtualBox-Lab/README.md

-Windows 10 Virtual Machine Lab
+# Windows 10 Virtual Machine Lab

-Setup
+## Setup
-Installed VirtualBox on macOS Intel.
-Created a new virtual machine with Windows 10 64-bit.
-Allocated 4096 MB of RAM and 50 GB of storage.
-Attached Windows 10 ISO and completed installation.
-Selected offline account setup.
+Installed VirtualBox on macOS and created a Windows 10 VM (4GB RAM, 50GB storage).
+Used an ISO for installation and set up an offline account.

-Practice Completed
+## Practice
-Navigated file system using File Explorer.
+- Navigated the file system with File Explorer.
-Created, moved, and deleted files and folders.
+- Created, moved, and deleted files/folders.
-Checked system information by right clicking Start and clicking System.
-Opened Command Prompt and ran ipconfig, ping google.com, and systeminfo.
+- Ran `ipconfig`, `ping google.com`, and `systeminfo` in Command Prompt.
-Created a new user account under Settings then Accounts.
+- Created a new user account under Settings.
-Opened Task Manager using Ctrl Alt Delete and reviewed running processes and performance.
+- Checked Task Manager and Device Manager for processes and hardware.

-Opened Device Manager by right clicking Start to identify hardware components.
-Screenshots
-See screenshots uploaded in this folder.
+## Notes
+The VM ran slowly until I increased RAM.
+Networking worked fine once I confirmed the adapter settings.

+## What I Learned
+This lab helped me get comfortable with basic Windows troubleshooting and confirmed how useful Device Manager is for hardware checks.